Where is most of Earth's fresh water found? | Channels for Pearson+

 1

 Begin by understanding the distribution of Earth's fresh water.
-Fresh water is crucial for life and is distributed in various forms across the planet.
+Fresh water is crucial for life and is distributed across various sources.

 Watch next